-Delving deeply into the MENA region from a financial, marketing, and linguistic perspectives, this article demonstrates, despite the global pandemic and the economies shrink triggered by the lockdown, that the MENA region will quickly pick up and resume growth, an estimate supported by the International Monetary Fund forecast projecting growth in the region at 4.7% in 2020.
-Add to this optimistic estimation, the great concern of most governments and actors in the region over technology and infrastructure development, and their efforts for recovery from this crisis to provide a favourable environment for doing business in their region.
+Delving deeply into the MENA region from a financial, marketing, and linguistic perspectives, this article demonstrates the ease of doing business in MENA region.
+Despite the global pandemic and the economies shrink triggered by the lockdown, the MENA region will quickly pick up and resume growth, an estimate supported by the International Monetary Fund forecast projecting growth in the region at 4.7% in 2020.
+Add to this optimistic estimation, the great concern of most governments and actors in the region over technology and infrastructure development, and their efforts for recovery from this crisis to provide a favourable environment for doing business in MENA region.

 Governments Responses Pre and During the Pandemic